chargebyte/chargebyte-docs/docs/source/hardware.rst

 Inquiry packet format

 An Inquiry packet is only sent out from host to safety controller.
-Its purpose is to request a data packet from safety controller to host.
+Its purpose is to request a data packet from safety controller to host that is not periodically availlable.
 The data packet is defined by the value of the COM type.

+!!
+In the current state of documentation there are only packets defined, that are periodically availlable.
+The packets that are sent out via inquiry paket will be added in another commir !!

 +--------+--------+--------+-------------------+
 | Symbol | Size   | Code   | Description       |